Take advantage of bulk discounts of up to 20%. No code needed!

 • Improved mental focus and energy.

-• Can help with certain conditions such as epilepsy.
+• May help with certain conditions such as epilepsy.

 Possible disadvantages

-• Keto-flu (temporary side effects such as fatigue and headache).
+• Keto flu (temporary side effects such as fatigue and headaches).

-• Difficult to maintain in the long term.
+• Difficult to maintain in the long run.

 Intermittent fasting (IF) is an eating pattern where you alternate between periods of fasting and eating.
 It's not so much about what you eat, but more to when you eat.